How to Plan the Best Trip to Ha’apai

 What is the Weather Usually Like in Ha’apai?

-The daily average temperature in Ha’apai is 26°C/79°F, while the yearly average rainfall is 1,600mm/63″.
+The daily average temperature in Ha’apai is 26°C (79°F), while the yearly average rainfall is 1,600 mm (63 in).
 Find out more in What is the Weather Like in Tonga?

 How Do You Get to Ha’apai?

 International flights from Fiji, Australia and New Zealand land at Fua’amotu International Airport on Tongatapu, where travellers can connect to Ha’apai via flights from the domestic terminal or by taking a ferry from Nuku’alofa.
-There is very limited public transport on Ha’apai where most visitors will need to rely on bicycle hire and accommodation transfers for getting around.
+There is no public transport on Ha’apai so most visitors will need to rely on car and bicycle hire and accommodation transfers for getting around.
 Find out more in the 5 Ways to Get to (& Around) Ha’apai.

 How Long Should I Spend in Ha’apai?